 It can all get quite complex, but there is a certain simplicity to it as well.

-There should be no question about one thing though.
-Piecing it all together is a lifelong pursuit.
-I embrace it.
+Mastering this art will be a lifelong pursuit.
 Even now at brown belt, I believe that there is still so much to learn.
 I’ve only figured out bits and pieces so far.

 It’s a good thing that I love the process.